openpnp/openpnp/Script-Actuators.md

 However, let's say your requirement is a bit more exotic.
 You want to move the head in a certain direction, actuate the solenoid, wait some time, then deactivate the solenoid then move back over the pick area.
 This can nicely be achieved with a script actuator in place of the regular one.

+## Step 1 - Create a ScriptActuator

+Use the green Add button under Machine Setup > Actuators to create a new ScriptActuator.
+Give it a meaningful name and under 'Script Name' enter the name of the actual script **including the extension** e.g. SouthFeeders.**js**

+## Step 2 - Write a Script

+Write the script which will perform the action you require and put it in the top scripts directory.
+This is the directory that opens when you select scripts > Open Scripts Directory (usually UserName>.openpnp2>scripts).
+Do not put it in the 'events' sub-directory.

+Here is an example script that determines which nozzle is in play, moves the head a certain amount, actuates the solenoid, waits a bit, then deactivates the solenoid and returns to the original position.